mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_permissions_change_log.md

 ` file.snapshots.get `
 ` file.snapshots.list `

-Cloud Identity and Access Management  |  Now GA  |
+Identity and Access Management  |  Now GA  |

 The role ` roles/iam.serviceAccountCreator ` (Create Service Accounts) is now GA.

-Cloud Identity and Access Management  |  Role Updated  |
+Identity and Access Management  |  Role Updated  |

 The following permissions have been added to the role ` roles/iam.securityReviewer ` (Security Reviewer):